Pygmy Killer Whales: Profile and Information

 Conservation Status

-Though not enough research has been done to determine whether they are declining in numbers or not, and this is because of their rarity and how difficult they are to study.
+However, not enough research has been done to determine whether or not they are declining in numbers, and this is because of their rarity and how difficult they are to study.

 Interesting Facts

-Here are some of the vital exciting facts about Pygmy Killer Whale that you must know.
+Here are some vital, exciting facts about Pygmy Killer Whale that you must know.

-• The Pygmy Killer Whale is often confused with the Melon Headed Whale, and the False Killer Whale because of the shape of its body.
+• The Pygmy Killer Whale is often confused with the Melon Headed Whale and the False Killer Whale because of its body shape.

-To do this, simply share on your social media using the icons feature on top or below this article.
-We will also love to hear from you, do not hesitate to leave a comment below.
+To do this, share on your social media using the icons feature at the top or below this article.
+We would also love to hear from you.
+Do not hesitate to comment below.

 Leave a Reply